ANNER87/Assurity/README.md

 Summary

-**The objective of the test is to verify the response of the API whether it is within SLA of 500ms.
+**The objective of the test is to verify the response of the API whether it is within SLA of 500ms during the load test.

 **4 rounds of test were executed in both GUI and non GUI mode.

 **90th Percent response time were within SLA of 500ms during 3 rounds and in 1 round 90th percent response time was 504ms

-**There was an error rate which was due to one Assertion failed for 1 test data in all rounds. it get the different response and response assretion was failed.
+**There was an error rate which was due to one Assertion failed for 1 test data in all rounds.
+It get the different response and response assretion was failed.

-**Considering all the test results this test can be marked as PASS
+**Considering all the test results this test can be marked as PASS as 3 test were within SLA.

 Observation:

-#The following was 90th Percentile respponse time during 4 round of test execution
+#The following was 90th Percentile response time during 4 round of test execution

 	Test 1 - 454ms - Within SLA of 500ms